dbayardAWS/intro-data-lake/lab1/NewLab1c.md

 ![screenshot](images/New5c.png)

-* Copy this command and paste it into the bash terminal and run it
+* Copy these commands and paste them into the bash terminal and run it

 ```
 ## Try to determine BUCKET and FOLDER names automatically